-Griffons are energetic, little dogs and they need to be given at least 30 to 60 minutes exercise every day.
-With this said, they are a good choice for people who lead more sedentary lives and who would take their dogs out for several short walks a day.
-Ideally, Griffons should be taken for a shorter walk first thing in the morning and then a longer, more interesting one in the afternoon.
-They also enjoy being able to romp around in a back garden as often as possible where they can really let off steam, but the fencing has to be very secure to keep these dogs in.
+Griffons are energetic little dogs and they need to be given at least 30 to 60 minutes exercise every day.
+With this said they are a good choice for people who lead more sedentary lives and who would take their dogs out for several short walks a day.
+Ideally Griffons should be taken for a shorter walk first thing in the morning and then a longer more interesting one in the afternoon.
+They also enjoy being able to romp around in a back garden as often as possible where they can really let off steam but the fencing must be very secure to keep these dogs in.

 It's also important for Griffons to be given lots of mental stimulation because otherwise these intelligent little dogs might get bored and as a result they will find ways to entertain and amuse themselves which could mean them being a little destructive around the home.

-If you are looking to buy a Griffon Bruxellois, you would need to pay anything from £500 to over £1200 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Griffon in northern England would be £19.20 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of April 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+If you are looking to buy a Griffon Bruxellois you would need to pay anything from £500 to over £1200 for a well-bred pedigree puppy.
+The cost of insuring a male 3-year-old Griffon in northern England would be £21.65 a month for basic cover but for a lifetime policy this would set you back £43.61 a month (quote as of February 2018).
+When insurance companies calculate a pet's premium they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

-When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
+When it comes to food costs you need to buy the best quality food whether wet or dry to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £40 - £50 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Griffon and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £800 a year.
+On top of this you would need to factor in veterinary costs if you want to share your home with a Griffon and this includes their initial vaccinations their annual boosters the cost of neutering or spaying your dog when the time is right and then their yearly health checks all of which quickly adds up to over a £800 a year.

-As a rough guide, the average cost to keep and care for a Griffon Bruxellois would be between £70 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree Griffon puppy.
+As a rough guide the average cost to keep and care for a Griffon Bruxellois would be between £70 to £100 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a healthy well-bred Kennel Club registered pedigree Griffon puppy.